Masthead

 2. Use the Blend, Flicker and Swipe tools to animate between the two Landsat layers (true color and false color) to see the differences.

-7. Use the Blend, Flicker and Swipe tools to animate the layers to see the differences.
-You can also make false color composites that include the Thermal Infrared bands as well.
+6. Use the Blend, Flicker and Swipe tools to animate the layers to see the differences.
+Try a few other custom band combination by dragging the color bars, you can make false color composites that include the Thermal Infrared bands as well.

-8. Right click on the NAIP, MODIS and PlanetScope images in the layer manager and select change RGB bands.
-Explore the spectral bands available and experiment with different false color composites for each of the four images.
+7. Right click on the NAIP, MODIS and PlanetScope images in the layer manager and select change RGB bands.
+Explore the spectral bands available and experiment with different false color composites for each of the four images. ,Note that these pre-sets will only show if the image has metadata that include the band wavelengths.
+If no presets are present, try manually creating different band combinations (step 26).
 When you are done, remove all of the files except the false color Landsat image and close all of the views except the one with the Landsat image.

 Learn more about MODIS band combinations